-Beginning in the fall of 2005, all Trojan sports began competition in the Sun Belt Conference which includes 12 schools from Alabama, Arkansas, Georgia, Louisiana, North Carolina, South Carolina and Texas - additionally, schools from Idaho and New Mexico comepete in football.
+Beginning in the fall of 2005, all Trojan sports began competition in the Sun Belt Conference which includes 12 schools from Alabama, Arkansas, Georgia, Louisiana, North Carolina, South Carolina and Texas - additionally, schools from Idaho and New Mexico compete in football.
 In the fall of 2001, the football program successfully completed its first year at the Football Bowl Subdivison (IA) level as an independent with a 7-4 record.
-After earning the respect national powers the University of Miami and the University of Nebraska, the Trojans shocked SEC powerhouse Mississippi State during its Homecoming.
+After earning the respect national powers, the University of Miami and the University of Nebraska, the Trojans shocked SEC powerhouse Mississippi State during its Homecoming.
 Troy exited Starkville, MSU with a 21-9 victory.
-Since then, the Trojans have defeated nationally ranked Missouri, Marshall (twice), Oklahoma State and the United States Naval Academy.
+Since then, the Trojans have defeated nationally ranked Missouri, Marshall (twice), Oklahoma State and the United States Naval Academy, and LSU during their homecoming.

 In 2006, the Trojans earned their first of five consecutive Sun Belt Conference champions and were winners of the R+L Carriers New Orleans Bowl.
 The team also appeared in the New Orleans bowl in 2008, losing in overtime to Southern Miss.
 In 2009, the Trojans earned their fourth straight league title and became the first team in Sun Belt history to go through a season 8-0 in league play.
 And in 2010, the Trojans once again appeared in the New Orleans bowl and claimed victory with a 48-21 win over the Ohio University.
 After a six-year drought, Troy returned to a bowl game in 2016 and once again defeated Ohio, this time 28-23 in the Dollar General Bowl in front of 32,000 fans in Mobile, Alabama.
+The team claimed the title of Sun Belt Conference champions in 2017 and appeared in the New Orleans Bowl for a fourth time to defeat North Texas 50-30.

 Troy's football team has seen a rebirth, or a rebuilding of the wall, over the past two years under new head coach Neal Brown.
 In 2016, The Trojans nearly upset No. 2 Clemson, 30-24, in the second week of the season and became the first team in Sun Belt Confernece history to earn a national ranking as the Trojans were ranked No. 25 in the Associated Press Poll after their 8-1 start.
 Troy finished the 2016 season 10-3 overall for the school's first 10-win season at the FBS level and the Trojans posted the nation's best turnaround with a six-win improvement from the 2015 season.
+The 2017 season brought new challenges and victories for the Trojans starting with a 13-24 loss to Boise State.
+Three wins later the Trojans pulled off a stunning upset against No. 22 LSU 24-21.

 Similarly, the 15 other Trojan sports have enjoyed great success since reclassification to NCAA Division I in the fall of 1993.
 The men's golf team was ranked 10th nationally in 1994 and advanced to the NCAA Regionals in '95.
 The Trojans have competed in an NCAA Regional in each of the past two seasons (2015 & 2016) and won the Sun Belt Conference Championship in 2016.
 The Troy women's golf team won back-to-back Sun Belt Conference titles in 2014 and 2015 and made NCAA Regional appearances each year.
+In 2017, women's golf repeated in winning the Sun Belt Conference tournament.
+Men's and Women's golf both appeared in the NCAA Tournament.